jacksmedia/site-jacksmedia/docs/tutorial-ai-art/midjourney1.md

 ![demolitions expert mermaid troop](./demolisher-prompt.png)

 The prompt above is what created the tactical mermaid troop.
 Feel free to adapt it for your own use.
-Short and vivid prompts work best, especially in the latest version 5.
+Short and vivid prompts work best.
 (You can change your settings and fine tune your workflow with the **/settings** menu.
-Perhaps MJ v4 will work better for what you're envisioning. 🤷‍♂️ Experimentation is the essence of this craft, so try and find out!)
+Perhaps MJ v4 or v5 will work better for what you're envisioning. 🤷‍♂️ Experimentation is the essence of this craft, so try and find out!)

 ![settings menu](./settings.png)